denvercude/Ai-E-Reader/backend/README.md

 Textract works on documents in S3.

-1.	​	Go to the AWS Management Console -> S3.
+1. Go to the AWS Management Console -> S3 (Tip: use search bar).
 2. Click Create bucket.
 3. Choose a globally unique name, e.g. ai-e-reader-ocr.
-    - Region: stick with something common (e.g. us-east-1).
+    - Region: use a common region (e.g. us-east-1).
 Make sure the bucket region matches your AWS_REGION environment variable.
     - Block Public Access: leave ON.
     - Default settings are fine otherwise.
 4. Hit Create bucket.